-A colourful, laid back Horniman Museum Wedding for Jo and Vish
+A colourful, laid back Horniman Museum Wedding in London for Jo and Vish

 I loved capturing Jo and Vish’s Horniman Museum wedding photography.
 There’s been a little bucket list in my head of venues I’d love to photograph weddings at.
-The Horniman Museum has been on that list for a while.
+The Horniman Museum, in South-East London has been on that list for a while.
 I used to live just up the road in Streatham and I’ve also lived near Lewisham, so I knew the venue well and have visited a few times.

 On one of the hottest and sunniest days if the year it’s actually more challenging than you’d expect!
 A lot more challenging.
 What photographer doesn’t want to shoot in a glass house with 360 degree light bouncing around?
 I almost melted but it was totally worth it to be a part of Jo and Vish’s colourful (that flower crown by Boom Blooms!) and personality-filled day.

 Laura managed to be in all the right places at all the right times, with plenty of tips and direction when needed, but without being intrusive